-Admission to the film scoring major requires departmental approval.
+Admission to the film and media scoring major requires departmental approval.

-Students wishing to declare film scoring as their major must have earned a grade of B or higher in FS-221 Intensive Introduction to Film Scoring before ﬁnal approval of the declaration of major can be given.
+Students wishing to declare film and media scoring as their major must have earned a grade of B or higher in FS-221 Intensive Introduction to Film Scoring before ﬁnal approval of the declaration of major can be given.

 If special circumstances require consideration for declaration of major before a grade is received for FS-221, the department will consider such requests on a case-by-case basis.

 See more information about how to declare the major (login required).